 ERISA disability lawsuits are held in federal court before a judge, not a jury of your peers.
 Once a lawsuit is filed, it is most often the case that you cannot add any new evidence to the record.
 To avoid losing your appeal, it is strongly advised that you have skilled legal counsel to help you through the process.

 Private long term disability policies are contracts between you and the insurance company.
 As such, these policies and claim denials are governed by state contract and bad faith law.

-Unlike ERISA-based claims which require exhaustion of strict administrative appeals, private disability policies do not.
+Unlike ERISA claims which require exhaustion of strict administrative appeals, private disability policies do not.
 If your claim is denied, you do have the right to appeal the private LTD claim denial to your insurer.
-Be aware, this appeal is often nothing more than an internal review with the same insurance carrier that denied the claim in the first place.
+This appeal is often nothing more than an internal review with the same insurance carrier that already denied the claim once.

 When an acceptable settlement with an insurance company cannot be reached, bad faith insurance claim litigation becomes necessary.
 Bad faith occurs when an insurer unfairly or improperly withholds payment warranted under the policy.
 This includes thoroughly and promptly investigating all evidence in support of your claim.

-The Importance of Attorney Representation in Long Term Disability Appeals
+The Importance of Attorney Help in Long Term Disability Appeals

-Long term disability appeals are complicated.
-Claimants are most often successful when they have strong representation from an experienced disability lawyer.
-We take care of all legal concerns and arguments that will affect the results in order to overturn your denied claim.
+Long term disability appeals are complex.
+Your best chance of success is to have strong help from an experienced disability lawyer.
+We take care of all legal concerns that will affect the results in order to overturn your denied claim.

 Our lawyers are high rate of success in fighting denied ERISA and individual long term disability insurance claims.

 We can help you fight against all of the major disability insurance companies in the United States.
 Call 800-562-9830 today to schedule a free consultation!